raspishake/rsudp/README.md

 - **`write`** controls a very simple STEIM2 miniSEED writer.
 If `"enabled"` is `true`, seismic data is appended to a miniSEED file with a descriptive name in the `data` directory inside of `"output_dir"` every 10 seconds.
 By default, `"all"` channels will be written to their own files.
 You can change which channels are written by changing this to, for example, `["EHZ", "ENZ"]`, which will write the vertical geophone and accelerometer channels from RS4D output.

 - **`plot`** controls the thread containing the GUI plotting algorithm.
-This module can plot seismogram data from a list of 1-4 Shake channels, and calculate and display a spectrogram alongside each.
+This module can plot seismogram data from a list of 1-4 Shake channels, and calculate and display a spectrogram beneath each.
 By default the `"duration"` in seconds is `30`.
 The plot will refresh at most once per second, but slower processors may take longer.
 The longer the duration, the more processor power it will take to refresh the plot, especially when the spectrogram is enabled.
 To disable the spectrogram, set `"spectrogram"` to `false` in the settings file.
 To put the plot into fullscreen window mode, set `"fullscreen"` to `true`.
-To put the plot into kiosk mode, set `"kiosk"` to `true` (NB: kiosk mode will cause the plot will fill the entire screen and you will only be able to exit it by pressing Ctrl+W or pressing Alt+Tab (Command+Tab on Mac OS) to bring up a window switcher), On a Raspberry Pi 3B+ plotting 600 seconds' worth of data and a spectrogram from one channel, the update frequency is approximately once every 5 seconds, but more powerful processors will allow a higher refresh speed.
-Because the `plot` module is queue based, it should not drop any packets, no matter the processor.
-Dropped packets (if you experience them) are most likely a sign of network issues.
+To put the plot into kiosk mode, set `"kiosk"` to `true` (NB: kiosk mode will force the plot to fill the entire screen.
+To exit, press Ctrl+W or Alt+Tab (Command+Tab on Mac OS) to bring up a window switcher).
+On a Raspberry Pi 3B+, plotting 600 seconds of data and a spectrogram from one channel, the update frequency is approximately once every 5 seconds, but more powerful processors will be able to accommodate a higher refresh speed.
+Because the `plot` module is queue-based, it will not drop any packets received, no matter the processor.
+Dropped packets (if you experience them) are most likely a sign of network issues where the missing data never actually arrives at the receiving machine.

   By default, the `"channels"` field is `["HZ", "HDF"]`.
 This will resolve to at least one channel of any Shake input.
 "HZ" will match either "SHZ" or "EHZ" depending on your Shake digitizer model, and "HDF" will match the pressure transducer channel on a Raspberry Boom or Shake & Boom.
 If one of the channels in the list doesn't exist in the data sent to the port, it will be ignored.

   The program will use the Raspberry Shake FDSN service to search for an inventory response file for the Shake you specify in the `"station"` field.
 If it successfully finds an inventory, setting `"deconvolve"` to `true` will deconvolve the channels plotted to either `"ACC"` (acceleration in m/s^2), `"VEL"` (velocity in m/s), or `"DISP"` (displacement in m).
 The default is `"CHAN"` which lets the program deconvolve the channel to its native units (acceleration for accelerometers, and velocity for geophones).
-This means that the Shake must both have the 4.5 Hz geophone distributed by RS, and be forwarding data to the Shake server, in order to properly calculate deconvolution.
-The Raspberry Boom will always display in Voltage counts, which is not a deconvolved unit.
+This means that the Shake must both have the 4.5 Hz geophone distributed by RS, and be forwarding data to the Shake server, in order to deconvolve successfully.
+The Raspberry Boom will always display in counts of Voltage, i.e., not a deconvolved unit.

-  If the alert module is enabled, setting `"eq_screenshots"` to `true` will result in screenshots being saved whenever there is an `ALARM` packet sent to the queue (see **alert** section below).
+  If the alert module is enabled, setting `"eq_screenshots"` to `true` will result in screenshots being saved whenever there is an `ALARM` is internally forwarded for further processing (see **alert** section below).
 The script will save one PNG figure per alert to the `screenshots` directory inside of `"output_dir"` when the leading edge of the quake is about 60% of the way across the plot window.
 This will only occur when the alarm gets triggered, however, so make sure to test your alert settings thoroughly.

-- **`forward`** controls a UDP data cast forwarding module.
-You can forward a list of channels from a data cast to the `"address"` and `"port"` specified, just like you would from the Shake's web front end.
+- **`forward`** controls a UDP datacast forwarding module.
+You can forward a list of channels from a datacast to the `"address"` and `"port"` specified, just like you would from the Shake's web front end.
 By default, `["all"]` channels are forwarded.

 - **`alert`** controls the alert module (please see [Disclaimer](#disclaimer) below).
 The alert module is a fast recursive STA/LTA sudden motion detector that utilizes obspy's [`recursive_sta_lta()`](https://docs.obspy.org/tutorial/code_snippets/trigger_tutorial.html#recursive-sta-lta) function.
 STA/LTA algorithms calculate a ratio of the short term average of station noise to the long term average.
 The data can be highpass, lowpass, or bandpass filtered by changing the `"highpass"` and `"lowpass"` parameters from their defaults (0 and 50 respectively).
 By default, the alert will be calculated on raw count data from the vertical geophone channel (either `"SHZ"` or `"EHZ"`).
 It will throw an error if there is no Z channel available (i.e. if you have a Raspberry Boom with no geophone).
 If you have a Boom and still would like to run this module, change the default channel `"HZ"` to `"HDF"`.

-  Like in the plot module, the alert module will deconvolve the instrument response if a response file exists for your `"station"` on the Raspberry Shake FDSN server.
+  Like in the plot module, the alert module deconvolves the instrument response if a response file exists for your `"station"` on the Raspberry Shake FDSN server.
 Same as above, if the response file exists, setting `"deconvolve"` to `true` will cause the alert function to calculate the STA/LTA ratio on deconvolved data (again `"ACC"`, `"VEL"`, or `"DISP"`).

-  If the STA/LTA ratio goes above a certain value (defined by `"threshold"`), then the module will cause the Producer loop to out an `ALARM` packet on the queue, which will be distributed to every consumer module.
+  If the STA/LTA ratio goes above a certain value (defined by `"threshold"`), then the module will generate an `ALARM` "event packet", to be distributed to every consumer module.
 In addition to sending `ALARM` packets, `alert` can also run a function passed to it (see the explanation of `exec()` in the paragraph below).
-By default, this function is `rsudp.client.eqAlert()` which just outputs some text to the logger.
+By default, this function is `rsudp.client.eqAlert()` which, in this version, merely outputs some text to the logger.
 To play a sound, see the `alarmsound` module.
 When the ratio goes back below the `"reset"` value, the alarm is reset.

   You can change the `"exec"` field and supply a path to executable Python code to run with the `exec()` function.
 Be very careful when using the `exec()` function, as it is known to have problems.
 Notably, it does not check the passed code for errors prior to running.
 Additionally, if the code takes too long to execute, you could end up losing data packets, so keep it simple (sending a message or a tweet, which should either succeed or time out in a few seconds, is really the intended purpose).
 In testing, we were able to run scripts with execution times of 30 seconds without losing any data packets.
-Theoretically you could run code that takes longer to process than that, but the issue is that the longer it takes the function to process code, the longer the module will go without processing data from the queue (the queue can hold up to 2048 packets, which for a RS4D works out to 128 seconds' worth of data).
+Theoretically you could run code that takes longer to process than that, but the issue is that the longer it takes the function to process code, the longer the module will go without processing data from the queue (the queue can hold up to 2048 packets, which for a RS4D works out to 128 seconds of data).
 Another way of saying this is: you will miss whatever subsequent earthquakes occur while `exec()` is running.
 A much better way to run your own code would be to fork this repository and create a new thread that sits idle until it sees an `ALARM` data packet on the queue.
 That way, the `alert` module can process more queue packets simultaneously to the execution of alarm-state code.

   If you are running Windows and have code you want to pass to the `exec()` feature, Python requires that your newline characters are in the UNIX style (`\n`), not the standard Windows style (`\r\n`).
 To convert, follow the instructions in one of the answers to this [stackoverflow question](https://stackoverflow.com/questions/17579553/windows-command-to-convert-unix-line-endings).
 If you're not sure what this means, please read about newline/line ending characters [here](https://en.wikipedia.org/wiki/Newline).
 If you are certain that your code file has no Windows newlines, you can set `"win_override"` to `true`.